Rashid Khalidi: Academic work

 Khalidi has written, "It may seem hard to believe today, but for decades the United States was in fact a major patron, indeed in some respects the major patron, of earlier incarnations" of radical, militant Islam, in order to use all possible resources in waging the Cold War.
-He adds, "The Cold War was over, but its tragic sequels, its toxic debris, and its unexploded mines continued to cause great harm, in ways largely unrecognized in American discourse."

-Historian and Israeli Ambassador to the United States Michael Oren has stated that "Khalidi is mainstream" because "the stream itself has changed.
+He add:The Cold War was over, but its tragic sequels, its toxic debris, and its unexploded mines continued to cause great harm, in ways largely unrecognized in American discourse.Historian and Israeli Ambassador to the United States Michael Oren has stated that "Khalidi is [considered] mainstream" only because "the stream itself has changed.
 The criteria for scholarship have become very political."

 Palestinian Identity

-Palestinian Identity: The Construction of Modern National Consciousness (1997), is Khalidi's most influential and most widely cited book.
-In Palestinian Identity, Khalidi demonstrates that a Palestinian national consciousness had it origins near the beginning of the twentieth century.
-Khalidi describes the Arab population of British Mandatory Palestine as having "overlapping identities", with some or many expressing loyalties to villages, regions, a projected nation of Palestine, an alternative of inclusion in a Greater Syria, an Arab national project, as well as to Islam.
-Nevertheless, Palestinian Identity was the first to demonstrate substantive Palestinian nationalism in the early Mandatory period.
+In Palestinian Identity: The Construction of Modern National Consciousness (1997) cited book.
+Khalidi argues that a Palestinian national consciousness emerged in the beginning of the twentieth century.
+He describes the Arab population as having "overlapping identities", with some or many expressing loyalties to villages, regions, a projected nation of Palestine, an alternative of inclusion in a Greater Syria, an Arab national project, as well as to Islam.
 Khalidi writes, "Local patriotism could not yet be described as nation-state nationalism."

 Khalidi emphasized in his work that the Palestinian identity had been fundamentally fluid and changing, woven from multiple "narratives" due to individual and family experiences.
 He described the identity as organically developed due to the challenges of peasants forced from their homes due to Zionist immigrant pressure, but with Palestinian nationalism also being far more complex than merely an anti-Zionist reaction.
 Praise for his book appeared in the journal Foreign Affairs, with reviewer William B. Quandt viewing the work as "a major contribution to historical understanding of Palestinian nationalism."

 Khalidi also documents active opposition by the Arab press to Zionism in the 1880s.